mareklexuan/mareklexuan/README.md

 <br>

 I am a problem solver, innovator, educator, mentor, essentialist and blogger.
-On my website I talk about life design, self-management and personal betterment.
+I talk about life design, self-management and personal betterment.
 About building a better life.

 I believe everybody needs to take responsibility for our lives, take a long hard look in the mirror and be honest with ourselves - the only person who is really going to care about you is you.
 Nobody is coming to save you, to fix your life.
 It is all in your hands.